 2013 Outstanding Coalition of the Year

 In June 2013, Safe Kids Grand Forks was awarded the highest distinction given out by Safe Kids Worldwide when they were named the outstanding coalition of the year.
 We are grateful to our coalition partners and members for helping us to achieve this recognition.
-Click here for a list of our many partners to whom we are grateful.

 National G.M.
 Buckle-Up Awards